 Adaptogens are heavily healing .
 This may surprise physicians and pharmacists used in Paracelsus medications - poisons that are used to treat them in precisely metered doses.
 (It was Paracelsus, who in Europe once used herbal medicine to use mercury compounds and other poisonous mineral medicines.)
 Paracelsus drugs are only in the hands of experts.
 This is reflected in the laws.
 Unfortunately, the legislation looks paracelsically for all drugs and has no understanding for adaptogens .
 Adaptogenes require milligram standardization as if it were poisons, but on the other hand due to the absence of toxicity it ranks among so-called "weakly effective" plants.
 (Among the "highly effective", our laws in the paracelsian spirit are foxglove, omega, rogue and similar plants.)
 However, adaptogens are excellently used in the prevention and treatment of civilization diseases resulting from the accumulated burden of today's long-lived population.
 Adaptogens are an excellent prevention of the three most important diseases of longevity : atherosclerosis , cancer and diabetes (diabetes) .
 It is generally known that atherosclerosis endangers patients with a stroke , which adaptogens also protect.
 By reducing stress and effect on blood vessels, ginseng and some other adaptogens also work against epidemic hypertension .
 Together with a healthy diet (containing a varied selection of herbs and antioxidant spices), adaptogens slow down aging , protects immunity and inhibits the development of metabolic syndrome .

 - Panax ginseng - the most effective adaptogen

 - Vitae ( Withania somnifera )

 - Eleutherococcus senticosus

-- Ganoderma lucidum , also known as reishi , lingzhi - the most effective fungal adaptogen
+- Ganoderma lucidum , also known as reishi , lingzhi - a model mushroom adaptogen